Christian universalism: Mistranslation of the Greek word aion

 About the word aion as having connotations of "age" or "temporal", the 19th-century theologian Marvin Vincent wrote:

 Aion, transliterated aeon, is a period of longer or shorter duration, having a beginning and an end, and complete in itself.
 Aristotle (peri ouranou, i.
 9,15) says: "The period which includes the whole time of one's life is called the aeon of each one."
 Hence it often means the life of a man, as in Homer, where one's life (aion) is said to leave him or to consume away (Iliad v.
 685; Odyssey v.
 160).
 It is not, however, limited to human life; it signifies any period in the course of events, as the period or age before Christ; the period of the millennium; the mythological period before the beginnings of history.

 The adjective aionios in like manner carries the idea of time.
 Neither the noun nor the adjective, in themselves, carry the sense of endless or everlasting.
 They may acquire that sense by their connotation, as, on the other hand, aidios, which means everlasting, has its meaning limited to a given point of time in Jude 6.
 Aionios means enduring through or pertaining to a period of time.
 Both the noun and the adjective are applied to limited periods.

 Words which are habitually applied to things temporal or material cannot carry in themselves the sense of endlessness.
 Even when applied to God, we are not forced to render aionios everlasting.
 Of course the life of God is endless; but the question is whether, in describing God as aionios, it was intended to describe the duration of his being, or whether some different and larger idea was not contemplated.

+More recently, universalist theologian David Bentley Hart has undertaken a study of the term, noting how aionios has a wide number of meaning: in addition to the traditional rendering of "eternal" and "age-lasting", it can also mean "of the Age to Come" or "having its source in Eternity", with Eternity intended not simply as something which never ends, but as the perfect, unchanging and always-existing trascendental reality which lies beyond the cosmos, which the Greeks called the "Aion" and the Christians identified with God.

+For instance Hart's translation renders Matthew 25:46 as:

+And these will go to the chastening of that Age, but the just to the life of that Age.